Giant-Size X-Men: 40th Anniversary edition hardcover

+Krakoa

 Dawn of X

-Five Giant Size X-Men one-shots, all written by Jonathan Hickman, were released as part of Marvel's 2019 Dawn of X relaunch of its X-Men books between February and September 2020.
+Five Giant-Size X-Men one-shots, all written by Jonathan Hickman, were released as part of Marvel's 2019 Dawn of X relaunch of its X-Men books between February and September 2020.
 The first, Giant Size X-Men: Jean Grey and Emma Frost, was drawn by Russell Dauterman and colored by Matt Wilson.
 The second, Giant-Size X-Men: Nightcrawler, was drawn by Alan Davis and colored by Carlos Lopez.
 The third, Giant-Size X-Men: Magneto, was drawn by Ramon Perez and colored by David Curiel.
 The fourth, Giant-Size X-Men: Fantomex, was drawn and colored by Rod Reis.
 The fifth, Giant-Size X-Men: Storm, was drawn by Dauterman and colored by Wilson.
+A trade paperback collecting the five comics was published in December 2020.